mmiltiadous/RobbiesProject/README.md

 All the procedure followed is described in the report named RobbiesProjectProposal.pdf

-The software can be found in Final.ipynb with headers describing what each section is about.
+All the code can be found in Final.ipynb with headers describing what each section is about.

 A demonstration video with RoboVinci in action is also provided in RoboVinci.mp4